9 Practical Ways to Boost Ecommerce Customer Engagement

 73% of customers point to customer experience as an important factor in their purchasing decisions.

-The most successful eCommerce brands understand that customer engagement is the key to growth.
-It improves customer loyalty, builds relationships, and increases conversions.
-In fact, research shows that repeat customers spend up to three times more than one-off buyers.
+Most of the successful eCommerce brands understand that customer engagement improves customer loyalty, builds relationships, and increases conversions.
+Research shows that repeat customers spend up to 3x more than one-off buyers.
+However, it can be difficult to achieve without the right tools or strategies.

-What is ECommerce Customer Engagement?
+What is Ecommerce Customer Engagement?

-ECommerce customer engagement is defined as the emotional connection between a consumer and a brand.
-Usually, the customers that are highly engaged, tend to buy, promote, and show more loyalty.
+Ecommerce customer engagement is defined as the emotional connection between a consumer and a brand.
+Usually, the customers that are highly engaged, tend to buy, promote and show more loyalty.

 Benefits of ECommerce Customer Engagement

-• Increased Customer Loyalty: Engaging customers over e-commerce websites helps create a sense of loyalty with them, as they enjoy the effort taken by the company to interact with them.
+• Increased Customer Loyalty – Engaging customers over e-commerce websites helps create a sense of loyalty with them, as they enjoy the effort taken by the company to interact with them.
 Engaged customers are 5X more likely to stick to the same brand in the future.

-• Improved Brand Visibility: E-commerce customer engagement is a great way to improve the visibility and popularity of a brand, as customers are likely to promote brands that take time to engage with them.
+• Improved Brand Visibility – E-commerce customer engagement is a great way to improve the visibility and popularity of a brand, as customers are likely to promote brands that take time to engage with them.

-• Better Understanding & Insights: Engaging customers online provides companies better insights about their buyer’s behavior and preferences which can help inform and improve their marketing strategies in the future.
+• Better Understanding & Insights – Engaging customers online provides companies better insights about their buyer’s behavior and preferences which can help inform and improve their marketing strategies in the future.

-• Lower Costs: Compared with traditional methods of engaging with buyers, e-commerce customer engagement is relatively more cost-efficient and hence allows companies to reach out to more people around the globe while expanding lower amounts of resources and money.
+• Lower Costs – Compared with traditional methods of engaging with buyers, e-commerce customer engagement is relatively more cost-efficient and hence allows companies to reach out to more people around the globe while expanding lower amounts of resources and money.

-• More Opportunities for Cross-selling and Upselling: Engaged customers are more likely to purchase other products or services offered by you.
+• More opportunities for Cross-selling and Upselling- Engaged customers are more likely to purchase other products or services offered by you.

 9 Most Popular Strategies to Boost ECommerce Customer Engagement